 Previously, once a physician became "board certified," the physician was certified for life.
 Now, due to new developments in medical technology, the certifying boards are requiring physicians to periodically recertify in order to ensure the physician's training is up to date.

 Board certification provides no guarantee that you will obtain good results from the cosmetic plastic surgery procedure or that there will be no complications.
-But you can be sure that a board-certified plastic surgeon has the right training and experience.
+But you can be sure that a board certified plastic surgeon has had the right training and experience.
 The surgeon's training and skill play a major role in plastic surgery results.
 As in any profession, some practitioners are better than others.
 In addition to training and board certification, find out how well the surgeon has performed in the past.
 You can do this by viewing before-and-after photos of previous patients and by word-of-mouth referrals from other patients.

 Understanding Designations: MD, DO, FACS, Medical Training

 There are two types of medical schools and medical degrees available:

 Doctor of Medicine (MD) degree: A doctor of medicine attends a four-year medical school and learns allopathic or traditional medical theory and practice.
 In traditional medical practice, diseases and health are evaluated and treated based primarily on symptoms or attributes associated specifically with the health condition.

 Doctor of Osteopathic Medicine (DO) degree: A doctor of osteopathy attends a four-year osteopathic school and learns holistic medicine as well as traditional medicine.
 The focus of holistic medicine is evaluating illnesses and health in the context of the "whole patient."